 While at the monastery in Mandalay, Ledi excelled and became a first teacher at 27.
 He was also forward-thinking and wanted to build a Buddhism that could take Burma into a new century.
-He teamed up with fellow scholar Hpo Hlaing, who had an extensive library of western science and Burmese literature.
+He teamed up with fellow scholar Hpo Hlaing, who had an extensive library of Western Science books and Burmese literature.
 They also worked together to learn and document British administration.
 The goal was to find the connections that are universal in all knowledge.
 They also wanted to have the tools to build an independent Burmese administration that ran efficiently.

-Then in a twelve-day war that started on October 22, 1885, Upper Burma was conquered, and the King sent into exile.
+Then in a twelve-day war starting on October 22, 1885, Upper Burma was conquered, and the King sent into exile.
 The same year Ledi created one of his first works of philosophy, “The Letter on Cows,” which forbade lay people from eating beef.
 This book was one of many on morality.
 The others were against a host of topics such as gambling and drinking.

 Sociokarma was the underlying theme in all of Ledi’s works.
 It is the idea that individual actions and efforts can help or hurt the group.
 Keeping with the idea that individual effort improves the group, he also began his efforts toward meditation and teaching others by going into the forest in 1887.
 The meditation method he would use was Vipassana, which uses bodily sensation as the meditation anchor.

 The Buddha also taught students within a particular order.
 The first aspect was morality.
 Ledi covered this aspect in his books on morality.
-Then came concentration covered by Ledi with Vipassana meditation.
+Then was concentration covered by Ledi with Vipassana meditation.
 The last pin was wisdom.
 The book Ledi would cover this was 1897’s Manual of Ultimates.
 He decided to allow laypeople to learn complex philosophical concepts generally reserved for the clergy.
 He also began a form of sermonizing referred to as “fan down’ sermons.
 This new style of public speaking focused on laypeople and was relevant to their lives.

 Buddhism, in Ledi’s view, had superior reasoning to Christianity.
 In the West, science and religion are often at odds.
 In Buddhism, science, defined as knowledge obtained from observable data, was part of Buddhism.
 Ledi saw Buddhism as transcending and including science.
 Buddhism goes on to include a multi-level cosmos in which humans and spirits inhabit.
 So Ledi could continue the tradition of chanting and other more mystic practices.
 The supernatural didn’t conflict with science or the reverse.